Lemon Chicken Broccoli Orzo Skillet

 Ingredients

-- Chicken thighs – Boneless, skinless thighs.
-You can use bone-in but they’ll take longer to cook.
+- Chicken thighs, boneless, skinless – Boneless, skinless thighs stay juicier than chicken breasts and won’t dry out.
+You can use bone-in thighs, but they’ll take longer to cook.

-- Broccoli florets – I use fresh broccoli in this recipe, but you could use frozen and thawed.
-Just add the frozen/thawed broccoli at the very end and cook only enough to heat it up.
+- Broccoli florets – I use fresh broccoli in this recipe.
+Fresh broccoli holds its texture better.
+You can use frozen and thawed broccoli, but add it at the very end and cook only enough to heat it through—it’s already soft.

-- Tomato – A bit of diced tomato on top adds a pop of freshness.
+- Tomato – Diced fresh tomato on top adds a pop of freshness.
+Don’t skip it—it brightens the whole dish.

 How To Make Lemon Chicken Broccoli Orzo Skillet

-- Reduce the heat to low, return the chicken to the skillet, and place the broccoli and lemon slices on top.
-Cover and let simmer for about 15 minutes, until the chicken is fully cooked and the broccoli is tender.
+Reduce the heat to low and return the chicken to the skillet.
+Arrange the broccoli florets and lemon slices on top.
+Cover and simmer for 15 minutes, until the chicken reaches 165°F and the broccoli is tender.

 Chef Jenn’s Tips